-Arkansas, November 1973 - Frank (Michael Ray Davis) and his grandson, D (Thor Wahlestedt) go on an afternoon hunt.
-Just before dusk, the two hunters wander into the darkening woods to track down their recent kill and, to their horror, find that instead of a deer, they've shot their trespassing neighbor, Marion Mitchell (Thomas Moore).
-With a history of land disputes with the Mitchells fresh on Frank's mind, he assures the boy that the only option is to hide the body deep in the woods.
-As the night draws on, they find themselves only deeper in darkness, and the lines between good and evil are no longer clear.
-Soon they begin to question if everything will really be okay, Come Morning.Written by
+Just before dusk, Frank and his grandson track a recent kill and find that, instead of a deer, they've shot their trespassing neighbor.
+With a history of land disputes with the family fresh on Frank's mind, he decides their only option is to hide the body.
+As the night draws on, they find themselves only deeper in darkness and soon begin to wonder if everything will really be okay come morning.Written by

 4 of 5 people found this review helpful.

 Was this review helpful to you?